gabrieledigiulio/SPM/README.md

 ### Validation & Diagnostics
 After completing 500 iterations, the program computes two invariant metrics to verify numerical correctness across all parallel variants:
 * **Rayleigh Quotient**: $\lambda = \frac{x^T A_{\text{shifted}} x}{x^T x} = x^T y$, representing the dominant eigenvalue estimate.
-* **64-bit Bitwise Checksum**: A deterministic hash of the final IEEE-754 vector elements to ensure bit-level parity across parallel runs.
+* **64-bit Bitwise Checksum**: A deterministic hash of the final IEEE-754 vector elements, used as a secondary diagnostic alongside the Rayleigh quotient.

 ### Sparsity Patterns
 To stress-test different parallelization strategies, matrices can be generated in two modes: